power imbalances between men and women

 SASA! includes practical resources, activities and monitoring and assessment tools for local activism, media and advocacy, communication materials and training that organizations working on violence or HIV/AIDS can use to incorporate these cross-cutting issues into their work.

 Cedar Tanzania’s field team received training in 2016 and successfully implemented the Start phase of SASA! in 2017.
-Continuous training of our field team is essential and the second phase - Awareness - was started in 2018 and continuing into 2019.
+Continuous training of our field team is essential and the second phase - Awareness - was started in 2018 and continued into first half of 2019.

-The two remaining phases, Support and Action are planned to be implemented in 2019-2021.
+The two remaining phases, Support and Action are being implemented in 2019-2021.

 Raising Voices and SASA!